Haitian Creole: Role in society

-Although both French and Haitian Creole are official languages in Haiti, French is often considered the high language and Haitian Creole as the low language in the diglossic relationship of these two languages in society.
+Although both French and Haitian Creole are official languages in Haiti, French is often considered the high language and Haitian Creole the low language in the diglossic relationship of these two languages in society.
 That is to say, for the minority of Haitian population that is bilingual, the use of these two languages largely depends on the social context: standard French is used more in public, especially in formal situations, whereas Haitian Creole is used more on a daily basis and is often heard in ordinary conversation.